yuvaldolev/QR/README.md

 # QR
-A QR encoder and decoder written in Rust
+QR encoder and decoder written in Rust